mdn/content/files/en-us/web/api/htmltablecellelement/index.md

 - {{domxref("HTMLTableCellElement.cellIndex")}} {{ReadOnlyInline}}
   - : A long integer representing the cell's position in the {{domxref("HTMLTableRowElement.cells", "cells")}} collection of the {{HTMLElement("tr")}} the cell is contained within.
 If the cell doesn't belong to a `<tr>`, it returns `-1`.
 - {{domxref("HTMLTableCellElement.colSpan")}}
-  - : An unsigned long integer indicating the number of columns this cell must span; this lets the cell occupy space across multiple columns of the table.
+  - : A positive number indicating the number of columns this cell must span; this lets the cell occupy space across multiple columns of the table.
 It reflects the [`colspan`](/en-US/docs/Web/HTML/Element/td#colspan) attribute.
 - {{domxref("HTMLTableCellElement.headers")}} {{ReadOnlyInline}}
   - : A {{domxref("DOMTokenList")}} describing a list of `id` of {{HTMLElement("th")}} elements that represent headers associated with the cell.
 It reflects the [`headers`](/en-US/docs/Web/HTML/Element/td#headers) attribute.
 - {{domxref("HTMLTableCellElement.rowSpan")}}